 Our Early Years department provides a stimulating, caring and vibrant environment where children aged 2-5 years of age learn important social skills and thrive on the planned learning opportunities, particularly in early reading, writing, mathematics, technology and creativity.

-Nursery children may start with their academic year group from the September after their second birthday and they may attend for any combination of mornings, afternoons or full days.
+Nursery children start with their academic year group from the September after their second birthday.
+All nursery children are required to do a minimum of 4 sessions each week, (a morning is classed as one session, a full day is classed as two sessions) they may attend for a combination of mornings and/or full days.